 “The way Singapore has tackled the global pandemic with utmost safety measures and brilliant planning, many HNWIs and families see Singapore as a safe place to locate and grow their wealth."

-It’s by no accident that Singapore is one of the major wealth hubs not only in Southeast Asia, but globally.
+It’s not an accident that Singapore is one of the major wealth hubs not only in Southeast Asia, but globally.

 From politics to public safety, from taxation to business, among other examples, there are many reasons wealthy families around the world go to Singapore: